-4.6 Major

-- 4.6.1 Students must pursue an area of knowledge in depth through completion of the requirements for a major.
+- 4.6 Major - 4.6.1 Students must pursue an area of knowledge in depth through completion of the requirements for a major.
 The major requirement, plus any college/school requirement, should fall within the range of 54 72 credit units; and the major should not be less than 27 credit units.
 However, the college/school may propose a higher limit to meet the requirements of professional accreditation, or for a degree with a normal study duration longer than 4 years, subject to Senate's approval. - 4.6.2 A major may be sub-divided into streams to designate the specialties of the subject discipline.
-Students may select one or more streams in the major as provided in the curriculum, subject to fulfilment of any stipulated conditions.

-4.7 Gateway Education Requirement

-- 4.7.1 To fulfil their degree requirements, students must complete a minimum of 30 credit units of courses as specified by the University in fulfilment of the Gateway Education requirement. - 4.7.2 Gateway Education courses cannot be prescribed as prerequisites for enrolling in any major or minor. - 4.7.3 Double counting of courses is permissible between the College/Schoolspecified courses under the Gateway Education requirement and the requirement of (i) minor, or (ii) second major, or (iii) double degree.
-However, the credit units would count only once toward the total credits attained by the student, regardless of the number of requirements the course serves to fulfil.
+Students may select one or more streams in the major as provided in the curriculum, subject to fulfilment of any stipulated conditions. - 4.7 Gateway Education Requirement - 4.7.1 To fulfil their degree requirements, students must complete a minimum of 30 credit units of courses as specified by the University in fulfilment of the Gateway Education requirement. - 4.7.2 Gateway Education courses cannot be prescribed as prerequisites for enrolling in any major or minor. - 4.7.3 Double counting of courses is permissible between the College/Schoolspecified courses under the Gateway Education requirement and the requirement of (i) minor, or (ii) second major, or (iii) double degree.
+However, the credit units would count only once toward the total credits attained by the student, regardless of the number of requirements the course serves to fulfil. - 4.8 Minor - 4.8.1 Students with a home major may choose to declare a minor, which is optional, in accordance with the procedures announced by the University.

-4.8 Minor

-4.8.1 Students with a home major may choose to declare a minor, which is optional, in accordance with the procedures announced by the University.
 A minor requires 15 to 18 credit units.
-Credits earned to fulfil the minor requirement cannot be used toward meeting the requirement for a major and/or other minor(s) taken by the student.

-- 4.8.2 Declaration of minors should be made before the submission of the application for graduation, and all requirements for the minor(s) should be met by the time of graduation. - 4.8.3 Students who cannot complete their declared minor(s) but have fulfilled their degree requirements can still graduate.
+Credits earned to fulfil the minor requirement cannot be used toward meeting the requirement for a major and/or other minor(s) taken by the student. - 4.8.2 Declaration of minors should be made before the submission of the application for graduation, and all requirements for the minor(s) should be met by the time of graduation. - 4.8.3 Students who cannot complete their declared minor(s) but have fulfilled their degree requirements can still graduate.
 The completed courses from the unfulfilled minor may be counted toward the degree as free electives as appropriate.

-4.9 University Language Requirements
+4.9 University Requirements

-Students are required to fulfil the English language requirement and Chinese language requirement, as appropriate, in accordance with the requirements stipulated by the University.
+- 4.9.1 Students are required to fulfil the English language requirement and Chinese language requirement, as appropriate, in accordance with the requirements stipulated by the University. - 4.9.2 Students are required to fulfil the internship/consultancy project/research project requirement in accordance with the requirements stipulated by the respective college/school.